seyous/VirtusaProject/README.md

 # VirtusaProject

-### The project was developed using BDD framework with .NET 5.0 Framework using C#, Selenium, Speclow and Nunit.
+### The project was developed using BDD framework with .NET 5.0 Framework using C#, Selenium, Specflow and Nunit.

 * Name:  OLUSEYI OJO